Data Privacy Notice

 Access to your information

 You have a right to request a copy of the personal information we hold about you, known as a data subject access request.
 You also have the right to request that information we hold about you which may be incorrect, or which has been changed since you first told us, is updated or removed.
-These requests are free of charge and can be sent to firstname.lastname@example.org
+These requests can be sent to firstname.lastname@example.org

 Erasure of your information